ksarisc/wayland-pagepi/README.md

 Simple Digital Signage setup on a Raspberry Pi 4/5 that shows an external web page on the 4k monitor attached.

 After running this script is run you will have a kiosk of the web page you entered while running the script.
 To show the normal Raspbian top taskbar hit Super key aka Windows/Command key and Enter.
-To hide toolbar Super key and x.
+To hide toolbar hit Super key and x.

 Copy the content of the 0-waylandpagepi.sh file to a terminal on a newly installed Raspbian Pi and hit Enter.